sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - artifact (index: 37): To be used with rel="installation-media", this item's value provides the path to the installer executable or script that can be run to launch the referenced installation.
 Links with the same artifact name MUST be considered mirrors of each other, allowing the installation media to be acquired from any of the described sources.

 - href (index 38): A URI-reference {{RFC3986}} for the referenced resource.
 The "href" item's value can be, but is not limited to, the following (which is a slightly modified excerpt from {{SWID}}):
-  - If no URI scheme is provided, then the URI-reference is a a relative reference relative to the URI of the CoSWID tag.
+  - If no URI scheme is provided, then the URI-reference is a relative reference relative to the URI of the CoSWID tag.
 For example, "./folder/supplemental.coswid".
   - a physical resource location with any acceptable URI scheme (e.g., file:// http:// https:// ftp://)
   - a URI with "swid:" as the scheme refers to another SWID or CoSWID by the referenced tag's tag-id.
 This URI needs to be resolved in the context of the endpoint by software